Willow Dawn Becker

 Dr. Hany Farid is an award-winning professor who brings diverse expertise to his job at Dartmouth College in Hanover, N.H.
 There, he is a professor of computer science and does research into digital forensics among other areas.
 Some of this research has related to identifying the computational and math techniques to help uncover potential tampering in audio, document, photo and video files.
 He’s been a professor at Dartmouth College for more than 14 years, but also was a visiting professor at both Stanford University and UC Berkeley in the past.
 He also previously directed Dartmouth’s Neukom Institute, a laboratory aimed at transforming the school into a leader in computational science.
 Dr. Farid also did a TedXDartmouth presentation in 2011 entitled “What’s a Picture Worth?” and has been published an extensive number of times in journals, technical reports and the press.
 His presentations and talks cover various aspects of his work and include titles such as Photo Forensics; Digital Image Forensics; Digital Tampering and Forensics.

 Dr. Darren Hayes’ work is extensive and his program chair and lecturer positions with the Computer Information Systems (CIS) department at Pace University in New York City are only part of that.
 At the school, he manages courses for approximately 2,000 students each year, but also heads up the school’s computer forensics laboratory, working with computer science and information systems graduates involved in research.
 As well, he works as a professional training consultant in computer forensics with New York City’s Department of Education, and has, in fact, developed computer forensics curriculum through Pace University for several high schools in the city.
-He also works as a digital consultant for computer forensic cases and oversees the website Code Detectives, based out of Pace University, which is dedicated to providing needed resources to law enforcement agencies and promulgating the development of academic programs based in computer forensics.
 He is a member of several organizations, including the High Technology Crime Investigation Association.

 Professor Rick Mislan recently joined the staff of Rochester Institute of Technology in 2013 in its newly-created Department of Security, part of its College of Computing Information and Science.
 His fields of expertise include computer security and information and wireless technology.
 Research interests include small scale digital forensics, unique sources of digital evidence, and the use of artificial intelligence in cyber forensics.
 At RIT, he will work on developing new undergraduate and gradate coursework in mobile security and vulnerability.
 A 2011 article published about him, when he was a professor at Purdue University in Indiana, indicates that he had more than 1,000 different types of cell phones and PDAs and that he was an expert in extracting the contacts, call history, and messaging from these types of small devices.
 He is also a review editor for the National Institute of Standards and Technology, helping develop guidelines for cell phone and PDA forensics.
 As well, he was former editor for the Small Scale Digital Device Forensics Journal.
 He’s written a broad number of papers, done many presentations, and received many awards and grants.